Two new Bingham County fields have been added to a quarantine list in the effort to eradicate pale cyst nematode from Idaho.

 "There are many things that look like PCN," Gresham said.

-The fields encompass 100 combined acres and were owned by different growers, Gresham said.
+The fields encompass 100 acres owned by different growers, Gresham said.
 Counting the new additions, the program quarantines 2,015 infested acres in 19 fields, all within a 5-mile radius of Bingham and Bonneville counties.
 Another 14,042 acres are regulated within fields that have associations with infested fields but have produced no positive samples.

 SOURCE: John O’Connell, Capital Press